adithyaanilkumar/IEDC-Tech-Trainees/Frontend Task/Readme.md

 ##Why this project?

-I'm added this project because I thought that prevoius project was not upto the mark as if I was in a hurry learning and doing it.
+I'm adding this project too because I thought that prevoius project was not upto the mark as if I was in a hurry learning and doing it.
- But now I had learn many new and advanced things in web development including backend.
-So I request you to have a small look at  this.
+ But now I had learnt many new and advanced things in web development including backend.
+So I request you to have a small look at  this too.